HuddleEng/PhantomCSS/README.md

 --------------------------------------

-Created by [James Cryer](http://github.com/jamescryer) and the Huddle development team.
+PhantomCSS was created by [James Cryer](http://github.com/jamescryer) and the Huddle development team.